-On August 31, 1994, the United States and France signed a tax treaty, which generally became effective on December 30, 1995.
-The following is a general summary of the principal tax effects on U.S. Holders for purposes of U.S. federal income tax and French tax, if all of the following five points apply:
+The following is a general summary of the principal tax effects on U.S. Holders for purposes of U.S. federal income tax and French tax, if all of the following four points apply:

-- the U.S. Holder owns, directly or indirectly, less than 10% of Flamel's share capital; - the U.S. Holder is entitled to the benefits of the U.S.-France tax treaty under the 'limitations on benefits' article of that treaty; - the U.S. Holder holds Flamel Shares as capital assets; and - the U.S. Holder's functional currency is the U.S. dollar.
+- the U.S. Holder owns, directly or indirectly, less than 10% of Flamel's share capital; - the U.S. Holder is entitled to the benefits of the Treaty under the 'limitations on benefits' article of that Treaty; - the U.S. Holder holds Flamel Shares as capital assets; and - the U.S. Holder's functional currency is the U.S. dollar.

-For purposes of the U.S.-France tax treaty and U.S. federal income tax, holders who own Flamel ADSs will be treated as holders of the Flamel Ordinary Shares which their Flamel ADSs represent.
+For purposes of the Treaty and the U.S. Internal Revenue Code of 1986, Holders of Flamel ADSs will be treated as the owner of the Flamel Ordinary Shares represented by such ADSs.